Spoorti-Pattanshatty/Spotify-clone/README.md

 # Spotify-clone
-This is HTML and CSS for Spotify.
+This is HTML and CSS code for Spotify.